microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Get-MgEducationMeUserByRef.md

 # Get-MgEducationMeUserByRef

 ## SYNOPSIS
-Get ref of user from education
+The directory user corresponding to this user.

 ## SYNTAX